 Winch Notes: Not sure if CTD or Hydro wire might be used for deployment of elevators, if we want to position them with transponders close to CORKs.
 Also, we may wish to raise/lower the flow meter on a elevator and wire to calibrate early in the cruise.

-Wire use and applicationCTD Winch with .322" Electro-mechanical wire
+Wire use and applicationHydro Winch with .25" hydro wire

 Wire Notes: We will launch and recover elevators with experimental componets to be delivered to the seafloor to be merged with CORK systems, or recovered from CORKs with aid of Jason.
 I have asked co-PIs and our development engineer to provide specs for these systems, weights, dimensions etc. but did not want to wait for this information before filing this report.
 I'll keep working on this to get detailed specs.
 We will also have OsmoSamplers, ODI UM connectors, and microbial sampling systems, as deployed/recovered during Summer 2010 Jason operations in same area.

 |Traction winch required? no||Describe:|

 Other Science Vans:

 Over the Side EquipmentWill you be bringing any equipment (winches, blocks, etc.) that lowers instruments over the side? no

 |Elecrical Power: no||Identify:|